Food Unwrapped

-Food Unwrapped is a British television series broadcast by Channel 4 featuring Jimmy Doherty, Kate Quilton, Matt Tebbutt, Helen Lawal, Amanda Byram, Andi Oliver, Briony May Williams and John Whaite.
-The show is based on the original Dutch series "Food CIA", devised by Dahl TV and licensed by Warner Bros.
-International Television Production Ltd. There have been 23 series and a number of special episodes.
+Food Unwrapped is a British television series broadcast by Channel 4 featuring Kate Quilton, Jimmy Doherty, Matt Tebbutt, and Andi Oliver (as of 2023).
+The show is based on the original Dutch series "Keuringsdienst van Waarde", devised by Dahl TV and licensed by Warner Bros.
+International Television Production Ltd. There have been 25 series and a number of special episodes.

 Presented as a consumer show investigating food production, it was first broadcast on 10 September 2012.

 Series overview

 Series

 Note: Series 19 was due to premiere on 9 April 2021, but was postponed until 16 April 2021 due to the death of his HRH Prince Philip, Duke of Edinburgh.